-The Bible - We believe that the words of the Old and New Testaments are the complete and final Word of God, without error in the original manuscripts in any category of knowledge, and are of supreme authority in all matters to which They speak.
-We are committed to a literal interpretation of Scripture (i.e. one employing the historical, grammatical, contextual method).
+We believe the Bible, consisting of the sixty-six books of the Old and New Testaments, to be the verbally inspired Word of God, without error in the original manuscripts and therefore completely accurate in all matters to which it speaks, serving as the believer’s supreme authority in all matters of faith and Christian living.
+Here at GBC, we are committed to a literal interpretation of Scripture (i.e. one employing the historical, grammatical, contextual, literary method).

 2 Tim.
 3:16, 17; 2 Peter 1:20, 21; Matt.
 5:18; 1 Cor.
 2:10-13